urcsc170/csc170-course-documentation/lab18-google-analytics/instructions.md

-# Lab 18: Google Analytics and Webmaster Tools
+# Lab 18: Google Analytics and Google Search Console
 *Due: Friday, July 2, 2021 ...last day*

 NOTE: the steps in this lab might not match what you see on the screen because this lab uses a few online, off-the-shelf products that get updated from time-to-time.
 If these instructions don't work or leads you down a dead-end path, let the professor know so he can update these instructions.